 If you are displaying a valid State of California disability parking placard and there are no reserved spaces available, you may park in any other legal parking space.
 That is, you may park in a faculty and staff parking lot, but you may not park in bus zones, fire lanes, driveways, etc.

-Any student who believes that he or she has been discriminated against or is dissatisfied with the result may file a formal grievant directly to the executive director of student success without involving outside parties within 10 days of TUW’s decision.
+Any student who believes that he or she has been discriminated against or is dissatisfied with the result may file a formal grievant directly to the Educational Advisor without involving outside parties within 10 days of TUW’s decision.

 The grievant must provide all pertinent documentation supporting the grievance.